 So, in other words, if I like it then that’s all that really matters.
 If you try to think the same, then you won’t get stuck with a single perfume fragrance for literal years.
 Unless, of course, you do intend to sell your perfume.

 Ancient perfumery has it’s routes in the classical world.
 The ancient Egyptians would use resins, fragrant oils, and unguents for their aromas.
 However, they used them in ritual worship.

 So, in a way, perfumery was more of a mystic practice, reserved for the elites and members of ancient religious orders.
 Perfumery only began to resemble anything like the modern industry when it got into the hands of commoners in Greek and Roman society.

 Fragrances moved out of the hands of the ‘Gods’ and into the hands of regular, everyday people.
 Trades routes throughout the known world, from as far away as the Middle East, Chrina and India, brought new and exciting ingredients to classical perfumers.
 It was quite an industry.

-Modern perfumery, as in perfume as we know it today, has its origins in the late 1700s, as enfleurage flourished in France.
+Modern perfumery, as in the products as we know them today, has its origins in the late 1700s, as enfleurage flourished in France.